How to Export WordPress to CSV, Excel, and XML

 You can now configure your WordPress export settings.
 This includes the ability to schedule your export and set advanced options.
 We'll leave these settings alone for now.
 Instead, click Confirm & Run Export to run your export.

-Step 4: Download Your WordPress Export
+Step 4: Download Your Exported WordPress Data

 After the export finishes, download the generated export file.
-At this point, you can choose to migrate this data to another WordPress site, edit it in Excel and import it back into WordPress, or send it to Dropbox, Google Drive, email, and over 1000+ other external apps via Zapier.
+At this point, you can choose to migrate this data to another WordPress website, edit it in Excel and import it back into WordPress, or send it to Dropbox, Google Drive, email, and over 1000+ other external apps via Zapier.

 You can review previous exports via All Export › Manage Exports.